philiporange/torrent-manager/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Start the server
+# Start the server (easiest way from project root)
+python run_server.py

+# Alternative: Start directly from package
-python server.py
+python -m torrent_manager.server

 # Or with auto-reload for development
-python server.py --reload
+python run_server.py --reload
 ```

-The API will be available at http://localhost:8000 with interactive documentation at http://localhost:8000/docs
+The API will be available at http://localhost:8144 with interactive documentation at http://localhost:8144/docs

 ### Start the rTorrent Docker Container